Changing your name

-After your civil partnership, you will legally be know as “civil partners”.
+After your civil partnership, you will legally be known as “civil partners”.
 If one of you wishes to change your name, then you will need to make arrangements to do this by change of deed poll.
 The Citizens Advice Bureau offers help and information regarding this service.

-Department of heath and social security
+Department of health and social security

 Credit card and store charge card companies

 Mobile phone provider

 Solicitor – check implications on your will

 - in order to commit an illegal act like fraud

 - to something that is rude or offensive